 - 2000 to 2999, 50 to 100 (Mesic)

 From 590 to 2000 feet in dry and diverse mesic forests.

-The genus Pleomele has been recently placed in the family Asparagaceae.
+The endemic genus Chrysodracon has been placed in the family Asparagaceae.

 The specific epithet halapepe is named for hala pepe, which in fact is the Hawaiian name for all six members of these plants.